YuriODev/python-st-ignatius-04-string-manipulation/examples/README.md

 </details>

-## Problem 13: Digits and Characters Count
+## Example 13: Digits and Characters Count

 **Problem:** Write a program that receives a string and calculates the number of digits and letters in it.